awsdocs/amazon-s3-userguide/doc_source/UsingObjects.md

 Access control information
 You can control access to the objects you store in Amazon S3\.
 Amazon S3 supports both the resource\-based access control, such as an access control list \(ACL\) and bucket policies, and user\-based access control\.
 For more information, see [Identity and access management in Amazon S3](s3-access-control.md)\.
 Your Amazon S3 resources \(for example, buckets and objects\) are private by default\.
 You must explicitly grant permission for others to access these resources\.
-For more information about sharing objects, see [Accessing an object using a presigned URL](ShareObjectPreSignedURL.md)\.
+For more information about sharing objects, see [Sharing an object with a presigned URL](ShareObjectPreSignedURL.md)\.

 ## Object subresources<a name="ObjectAndSubResource"></a>